Frequently Asked Questions

 The man you hear on the podcast, that fun-loving and friendly guy with 27 years of financial experience, is who you’ll work with.
 Because if you hire me, you’re hiring me, The Retirement Answer Man.
 You’ll work directly with me on all planning issues and investment management.
 From time to time, you’ll interact with the entire team.

-I am a retirement generalist in the broadest sense.
-My unique and comprehensive Retirement Service Standard covers a lot of ground:
+I am a retirement specialist.
+My unique and comprehensive Retirement Standard of Care covers a lot of ground:

-And my service standard doesn’t just look at the hard stuff – the paperwork behind the scenes.
+And my service standard doesn’t just look at the hard stuff.
 I also want you to have a great life now and throughout your retirement.
 To live life on your own terms.

 I help clients holistically define and find what means most to them.